Tariff Increases and Container Rate Hikes: How to Navigate Cost Changes and Profitably Mitigate Impact

 Duty Drawback

-If your business is hit with a tariff but you subsequently export that product outside the US, you are eligible to get part or all of that tariff/duty back.
+If your business is hit with a tariff but you subsequently export that product outside the US, you may be eligible to get part or all of that tariff/duty back.

 Manufacturing and Sourcing Locations

 In 2023, Mexico surpassed China as the leading source of imported goods by the United States.
-After the previous round of China tariffs, many companies shifted production to Mexico, began sourcing from countries in Southeast Asia (e.g., Malaysia, Thailand, Vietnam), or chose to reshore production.
-With this latest round of tariffs, it’s critical for organizations to assess where the cost of importing may exceed the cost of sourcing domestically or from alternative countries.
-Businesses should evaluate the viability of their manufacturing and sourcing locations and consider moving all or part of operations to another country to avoid the tariff by changing the product itself when it’s leaving China or changing the country of origin.
+After the China tariffs from 2018-2021, many companies shifted production to Mexico, began sourcing from countries in Southeast Asia (e.g., Malaysia, Thailand, Vietnam), or chose to reshore production.
+In the case of any tariffs, it’s critical for organizations to assess where the cost of importing may exceed the cost of sourcing domestically or from alternative countries.
+Businesses should evaluate the viability of their manufacturing and sourcing locations and consider moving all or part of operations to another country to avoid the tariff by changing the product itself when it’s leaving affected countries or changing the country of origin.

 Product Value vs Cost